KrishnarajT/IP-Project-Youtube-Video-Downloader/README.md

 3. rating
 4. author
 5. discription
-etc
+6. Date of Publication
+7. Likes to dislikes ratio
+8. Like count and dislike count etc

-so After downlaoding a video, this data is written to a single file, stored in `data/video_*` that can be verified manually.
+so After downlaoding a video, this data is written to a single file, stored in `data/video_(attribute)*` that can be verified manually.

 This data is written such that it does not overlap, and there are no repeated entries